 “The Music of Erich Zann” by H. P. Lovecraft.

-Madness Rides is $4US at Bandcamp in 24bit/96kHz format.
-It can also be obtained in standard 16bit/44kHz format from iTunes, Google Play, Amazon Music, and most other digital music retailers.
-It can also be streamed on Spotify, Apple Music, Napster, or just about any other streaming service you can think of.
+Madness Rides is $4US at Bandcamp in audiophile-friendly HD: 24bit/96kHz format.
+It can also be obtained in non-HD (standard 16bit/44kHz format) from Apple Music, Amazon Music, and most other digital music retailers.
+It can also be streamed on Spotify, Apple Music, and just about any other streaming service you can think of.

 Euclidean consists primarily of ambient tracks with a pair of rhythmic constructs sequenced into the flow.
 This is a continuation of the music for imaginary films idea, with tracks inspired by marginalia from Euclid’s “Elements” and the extraordinary experience and complexity of the video game “No Man’s Sky” by Hello Games.